learnitmyway/learnitmyway-wesbite/content/post/typescript.md

 //     ^?
 (Fruit | Vegetable)[]
 ```

-Assigning types prevent type inference which can lead to your types being less precise.
+Assigning types prevents type inference which can lead to your types being less precise.
 (See [satisfies](#satisfies) above)

 ## Enums